 Students will keep a spiral notebook of 100 sheets or more of college ruled paper.
 The notebook will be organized by units of study with notes and activities.
-The notebook will help the students study for the AP exam as well as class unit exams.

 Class activities will be a mix of discussions, lecture, interactive group problem solving.
 Students are expected to come to class prepared for discussions of texts and to have read assigned readings and formulate their analysis prior to class.
 In order to follow a strict pacing guide, class time is not spent trying to cover every last detail in the curriculum; AP students are able to master these facts using textbook and supplemental readings, reading and lecture notes, homework assignments, and study guide outlines.